#LibraryofCongress

 Patriotic Melodies

-Find Patriotic Melodies from @LibraryCongress for your #IndependenceDay celebrations go.usa.gov/x32bT
+Find Patriotic Melodies from for your celebrations

 Take me out to the ball game

-This Fourth of July, prepare for the seventh-inning stretch by exploring the historic baseball collection online at The Library of Congress.
+Take me out to the ball game!
+This Fourth of July, prepare for the seventh-inning stretch by exploring the historic baseball collection online at .
 View 2,100 early baseball cards, read the history and view the original sheet music of the “other” national anthem, explore baseball-themed lesson plans, and learn more about great baseball players like Jackie Robinson.
+Check out this resource, a must for any fan of the game: .

-Baseball Americana: Treasures from the Library of Congress
+YouTubeBaseball Americana: Treasures from the Library of Congress

 The world's largest collection of things related to baseball is housed at the Library of Congress!
 From baseball's biggest stars to street urchins, from its most newsworthy stories to sandlot and Little League games, "Baseball Americana" examines baseball's hardscrabble origins, rich cultural heritage and uniquely American character.